g1dra/blog/src/data/blog/_2025/wrapper-vs-primitive.md

 void main() {
   Boolean flag1 = Boolean.TRUE;
   Boolean flag2 = Boolean.TRUE;

-// Use "equals()" that check objects value instead of "==: that compares object reference boolean result = flag1.equals(flag2); // true (correct way) boolean result2 = flag1==flag2; // true (incorrect as you can see flag1 and flag2 are different objects!)
+  boolean result = flag1.equals(flag2); // true (correct way)
+  boolean result2 = flag1 == flag2; // true (incorrect as you can see flag1 and flag2 are different objects!)
-  // but due to JVM caching behavior, Boolean and Integer are cached reduce memory allocation and improve performance }
+  // but due to JVM caching behavior result2 is true
+}
 ```